Report raps Comey, but says no bias in Clinton email case

 “This report confirms what we have known for a long time - that the FBI inappropriately applied a double standard to the Clinton and Trump investigations which hurt her and helped elect him,” Podesta told Reuters.

-The report by Horowitz on the FBI’s Clinton probe is due to be released after 2 p.m.
-(1800 GMT).
-It arose from a review he launched about a week before President Donald Trump took office in January 2017.
+In July 2016, Comey held an unusual news conference to explain why the FBI would not be recommending criminal charges against Clinton over her use of the private server for some official business.

-Trump’s allies have signaled they will use the Horowitz report to press their argument that Comey did not act properly while overseeing the Russia probe.
+Trump’s allies have signalled they will use the Horowitz report to press their argument that Comey did not act properly while overseeing the Russia probe.

-The Inspector General also examined whether FBI employees leaked information about investigations of the Clinton Foundation charitable organization and emails in a bid to help Trump’s campaign.

-Law enforcement officials previously told Reuters the information was leaked to former New York Mayor Rudy Giuliani, an adviser to the Trump campaign.
-He now represents Trump in Special Counsel Robert Mueller’s probe into whether Russia interfered in the 2016 election.

-The report will also discuss Peter Strzok and Lisa Page, two FBI staffers whom Republicans accused of bias against Trump after thousands of text messages sent via their work-issued mobile phones were made public.

-While some of their messages were anti-Trump, others took aim at lawmakers such as U.S. Senator Bernie Sanders, whom Clinton defeated for the Democratic presidential nomination.
+While some of their messages between Strzok and Page were anti-Trump, others took aim at lawmakers such as U.S. Senator Bernie Sanders, whom Clinton defeated for the Democratic presidential nomination.

 Page and Strzok were involved in both the Clinton and Russia probes.
 Mueller removed Strzok from his team after Horowitz disclosed the texts to him.